AkindeleRoqeeb/US_Map-Game/README.md

 # US Map Game

-Dataset of only,
+## Dataset of only,
-50 state are available and used
+50 state are available and used.

-Built in laibary only
+## Modules
+Built-in library only.